 Day 7 Kochkor

-While here, we visit a small museum and women's felt making cooperative that produces 'shyrdaks', the felt carpets for which Kyrgyzstan is renowned.
+Today we drive to the small village of Kochkor where we stay in local homes and enjoy traditional Kyrgyz hospitality.
+Whilst here we will visit a small museum and women's felt making cooperative that produces 'shyrdaks', the felt carpets for which Kyrgyzstan is renowned.

 Homestay (1 nt)